The capital gains deduction reduces New Mexico’s ability to plan for an equitable future

-The hard-earned wages of everyday working New Mexicans should not be taxed at a higher rate than the profits that the state’s wealthiest few make from selling stocks, bonds, and other assets.
+The hard-earned wages of everyday working New Mexicans should not be taxed at a higher rate than the profits that the state’s wealthiest make from selling stocks, bonds, and other assets.

 How this Impacts Racial Equity

-Eliminating the capital gains deduction would advance racial equity in New Mexico because capital gains income is generated by wealth – the vast majority of which is held by white households.
-By disproportionately benefiting white households, this tax policy is a brick in the wall of structural racism that has unfairly disadvantaged too many Americans and New Mexicans.
+Eliminating or limiting the capital gains deduction would advance racial equity in New Mexico because capital gains income is generated by wealth – the vast majority of which is held by white households.
+By disproportionately benefiting white households, this tax policy is a brick in the wall of structural racism that has unfairly disadvantaged too many New Mexicans.
 This structural racism – whether intentional or not – has prevented many families of color from having the same wealth- and income-building opportunities that white families have had.